tboie/universal_mechanics/README.md

 ### Black Holes

-More information towards/around a location than emitted from it?
+More information towards/around/at a location than emitted from it?

 ### Dark Matter

-True for all matter when layering exists?
+True for all matter if layering exists?

 ### Standard Model